JYewman/gs-3dprint/docs/source/index.rst

       XYZ Printing DaVinci 1.0 Pro 🖨️
       ===============================

-      Access a range of user guides and tutorials for the XYZ Printing DaVinci 1.0 Pro.
+      Discover a wealth of knowledge and tips for your XYZ Printing DaVinci 1.0 Pro.

       .. toctree::
          :maxdepth: 2